-ISIS Claims Responsibility for Manchester Attack
+ISIS claims responsibility for Manchester attack

 It is not clear, however, what role the terrorist group may have played in carrying out the terrorist attack, whether it was actively involved in its planning or inspired the attacker's motives.

 Police officials said they believe the bombing was carried out by one man with an "improvised detonation device" who died at the scene.
-Authorities have not released his identity.
-On Tuesday morning, police also confirmed the arrest of a 23-year-old man in connection with the attack.
+On Tuesday morning, authorities also confirmed the arrest of a 23-year-old man in connection with the attack.

 With regards to last night’s incident at the Manchester arena, we can confirm we have arrested a 23-year-old man in South Manchester.— G M Police (@gmpolice) May 23, 2017